Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Oh, I'm looking through the ledger here.
-I mean, there have been so many.
+oh ah oh I'm looking through the ledger here.
+I mean, there have been ah so many.
 I might have to pick.
-It was ah it was a loss, but his fight against Keith Thurman, that was a tremendous fight.
-I never got to see that one live.
+It was ah it was a loss, but his fight him against Keith Thurman, that was a and was a bar that was a tremendous fight. and I never got to see that one live.

 Speaker